-The North Face Kaban is one of the most durable laptop options out there.
+The Kaban is one of the most durable laptop options out there.
 Its top-loading construction makes it easy to get in and out of the bag.
 It provides functional storage that isn't over the top, with a separate laptop compartment accommodating a 15-inch laptop.
 It's perfect for everyday use to get to and from your favorite geek-out spot.

 The Kaban offers an average level of protection in the form of its own self-contained pocket.
 The back of the pack has one big zippered pocket that is narrow in profile, perfect for a laptop up to 15 inches.
 The narrow profile prevents devices, including our 11-inch MacBook Air, from sliding around, keeping it in protective stasis.

 Unfortunately, this pack does not offer a whole lot of cushioning under the laptop compartment or on the sides.
-The back panel is a pretty thin slice of foam, and if this backpack were to be dropped to the side, it's possible a computer might see some damage.
+The back panel is a pretty thin slice of foam, and if you drop this backpack to the side, it's possible a computer might see some damage.
 We'd love to see an integrated suspension system with some padding along the sides for better protection.
 That said, we carried this on a trip where it banged around in the back of a car for over a week.
 During this time, our laptop was kept safe.
 While it's not an ideal design, it still provides sufficient protection, especially when the backpack is loaded up.

 This backpack offers a sufficient amount of comfort for all-day wear, but it's not our favorite.
 The pack is plush and cushioned, offering a nice fit, but unfortunately, it isn't super breathable.
 On a hike in Hawaii, while hiking to test this comfort element, we were sweating with little to no airflow.
 While it's not quite breathable, the material feels super soft against the skin and offers nice feeling there when it is not too hot.

 While this backpack is said to store 26L of stuff, we felt like there was so much more room than just that.
-From the back to the front, it has an independent laptop compartment, a huge top loading storage compartment, a large organizational compartment, and a smaller storage compartment accessed at the side of the bag.
+From the back to the front, it has an independent laptop compartment, a huge top-loading storage compartment, a large organizational compartment, and a smaller storage compartment accessed at the side of the bag.

 The large storage compartment was sufficient to pack away shoes, a lunch, and more for a day out to work.